AmericanRedCross/rcrc-drones/source/activities.rst

 **Drones used for:** Mapping, pre-disaster mapping.

-**Operational Examples:** Participation in a 2018 training conducted by Tanzania Flying Labs and WeRobotics, with support from World Vision International.
+**Operational examples:** Participation in a 2018 training conducted by Tanzania Flying Labs and WeRobotics, with support from World Vision International.

 **Summary:** The Lesotho Red Cross Society (LRCS) and World Vision International took part in a 3-day Tanzania Flying Labs/WeRobotics training focused on using drones to acquire and analyze aerial imagery.
 The training emphasized the creation of drone maps of disaster areas for use in Community Disaster Preparedness Plan (CDPP) development, as well as drone use for rapidly mapping disaster areas for assessment purposes.